 Bone fractures are the most common and potentially serious symptom of osteoporosis.
 These fractures can result from a fall or any significant impact.
 The less dense the bones become, the easier they are to fracture.
 Advanced osteoporosis can cause fractures from the mere weight of the body pressing down on the spinal bones.
 This is called a vertebral compression fracture.

 Broken hips and wrists are the other common forms of fracture caused by osteoporosis.
 The wrist can break from a fall or from heavy lifting.
 The hip usually breaks as a result of a fall or simply too much pressure on the weakened bone.
 Age will contribute greatly to the chance of a compression fracture.
 The older the patient, the more advanced bone density loss will typically be.

-If you suffer from osteoporosis, make sure to be careful with your body.
+If you suffer from osteoporosis or precursor low bone density, make sure to be careful with your body.
 Be aware that your bones might be delicate and keep this is mind during all activities.
 Get regular check ups to make sure there are no undiagnosed fractures that might cause severe problems later in life.